Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 The maintenance calendar component has been developed in conjunction with the [Fi-Dash widget-calendar](https://github.com/fidash/widget-calendar).
 So, the component exposes a REST API in order to be integrated with the Fi-Dash components; allowing the infrastructure managers to create events for the maintenance periods and the uptime requesters to create events for the non-maintenance periods.
 Besides, the stakeholders of these events can obtain the complete calendar in format ics in order to be integrated with the other calendars tools such as the Outlook or the Thunderbird.

-Moreover, the component includes a notification system; allowing the consumers to receive notifications when a event is created, modified or deleted.
+Moreover, the component includes a notification system; allowing the consumers to receive notifications when an event is created, modified or deleted.
 The objective of the notification system is not to manage the events through this mechanism, and it focus on warning to the subscribed users of these notifications.
 This system is based on the existing GEs called [Orion Context Broker](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker)

 In the following figure the FIWARE Lab components that intervene in the Maintenance Calendar operations are depicted.